 Discrimination is against the law.
-Fresno County Department of Behavioral Health (FCDBH) follows State and Federal civil rights laws.
-FCDBH does not unlawfully discriminate, exclude people, or treat them differently because of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.
+The Fresno County Mental Health Plan (FCMHP) follows State and Federal civil rights laws.
+FCMHP does not unlawfully discriminate, exclude people, or treat them differently because of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.

-FCDBH provides:
+Fresno County provides:

-- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, braille, audio or accessible electronic formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters - o Information written in other languages
+- Free aids and services to people with disabilities to help them communicate better, such as: - Qualified sign language interpreters - Written information in other formats (large print, braille, audio or accessible electronic formats) - Free language services to people whose primary language is not English, such as: - Qualified interpreters

+Information written in other languages

-If you need these services, contact the county between 8:00 am and 5:00 pm by calling 559-600-4645.
+If you need these services, contact the county between 8:00am and 5:00pm by calling 559-600-4645.
 Or, if you cannot hear or speak well, please call 711.
-Upon request, this document can be made available to you in braille, large print, audio, or accessible electronic format.
+Upon request, this document can be made available to you in braille, large print, audio, or accessible electronic formats.